michal95pl/ULP-APP/README.md

-# ULP-APP
+# mobile_app

-ulp mobile app
+A new Flutter project.